 Halloween is a holiday loved by many, especially children!
-People enjoy celebrating this rather superstitious holiday in a variety way.
-Some spend the night binge watching every Stephen King movie ever made.
-Others party hop hoping to win at least one of the dozens of costume contests.
+People enjoy celebrating this rather superstitious holiday in a variety of ways.
+Some spend the night binge-watching every Stephen King movie ever made.
+Other party hop hoping to win at least one of the dozens of costume contests.
 Others prefer to stay home and hand out candy to hundreds of trick-or-treaters while at the same time defending their property from “artistic vandalism”, Halloween is one of the most widely celebrated holidays inviting everyone to leave their homes and spend time with their families, neighbors, and even complete strangers.

 Take a look at the graph created by Sperling’s Best Places showing child pedestrian fatalities according to the day of the year.